open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Because the API is separated from the SDK, the implementation ultimately determines how metric events are handled.
 Therefore, the choice of instrument should be guided by semantics and the intended interpretation.
-The semantics of the individual instruments are defined by several properties, detailed here, to assist with instrument selection.
+The semantics of the individual instruments is defined by several properties, detailed here, to assist with instrument selection.